Mohit-Chowdhary/something/README.md

 What i have to work on:

 Making the actual friends follow, ive unsucessfully tried implementing it multiple times but just cannot figure out how, yet.
-Random friend placement is not actually random, it follows the same pattern.
-Im guessing its because the rand_range() function in godot isnt quite perfect.

 Thank you for reading, would love to hear feedback on this.